MarkKJones/APEX_G4MC/README.md

 There are two modes to construct the detector.
 1. HRS standard mode - where you have vacuum, Q1-quad, Q2 quad, Dipole, Q3-quad
-2. APEX mode - where you have displaced targets (by about dz=-100 cm), septum magnet with it's vacuum chambers and then the standard HRS spectrometers (Q1, Q2, Dipole, Q3).
+2. APEX mode - where we have displaced targets (by about dz=-100 cm), septum magnet with it's vacuum chambers and then the standard HRS spectrometers (Q1, Q2, Dipole, Q3).
 Switching the septum "ON" in Detector.ini, the septum mode is built automatically.
 With "SeptumOn=0" the standard HRS can be used.
 3. The Sieve slits is defined for APEX modes, but it needs one line modification to place it in the HRS standard mode place.